rwfarish/localmusic-app/README.md

 CHS Live aims to further the Charleston music community experience by bringing together performers, venues, and fans.
 After noticing a void in the Charleston music press, an initiative has been made to provide a digital solution for the Charleston music community.

-* Venues - can advertise their music schedule, while engaging with local musicians and music lovers
+* :speaker: Venues - can advertise their music schedule, while engaging with local musicians and music lovers
-* Performers - can promote their shows and find venues to network with
+* :microphone: Performers - can promote their shows and find venues to network with
-* Local, and visiting, music fans - can keep up to date with the rich local music culture here in Charleston
+* :headphones: Local, and visiting, music fans - can keep up to date with the rich local music culture here in Charleston

 ### Built With